madebynoturmom/Java-OOP-Project/README.md

 - **Library Management System**
 - **Restaurant Management System**

-(Replace the placeholder text with the actual descriptions of each system.)

 ## OOP Principles Demonstrated

 Each system in this project demonstrates key OOP principles, including: